 Note that many of the above examples are from Carman’s students, so they fit a particular style.
 You can adjust the style of your own writing to fit what is typical for your supervisor or discipline.

 You will write a draft of your paper and it will be distributed to the class for peer review.
 Each student must review one paper and provide written critique of less than one page (single spaced) (5%).
 Each student must reflect on the peer review suggestions and then refine the paper (5%).

-There are some example paper reviews on this page here.
+There are some example paper reviews on this page here as well as CHI’s guideline for reviewing.
 They are focused on reviewing conference papers, but I think the general principles still apply.
 When you do your peer review of a classmate’s proposal / paper, you’ll want to assess each section and provide a critique including what could be improved and what is already well done.
 Look for issues of clarity, proper articulation of research questions, appropriate methods and methodology, etc.

 To submit your paper for review:

 We will be using a conference management system called EasyChair.
 You will submit your paper to EasyChair and perform your review in it.
 Reviews will be blind so the authors will not know who the review is written by.

 - Go here and create an account: https://easychair.org/conferences/?conf=siatgrm2018